To be or not to be – that is the question.

 ‘…if you want to chat with other people on Facebook.
 Do you?’

-Back in the olden days (around five years ago) when FB was new, many organisations, including the big corporate I worked for had a ‘listening’ vs a ‘diving-in’ approach to Facebook.
-Nowadays there is a FOMO (fear of missing out) that organisations go through, wondering if Facebook is like some kind of party that all their friends go to, but they missed out on the invitation to.
+Back in the olden days when FB was new, many organisations, including the big corporate I worked for had a ‘listening’ vs a ‘diving-in’ approach to Facebook.
+Nowadays there is this FOMO (fear of missing out) that organisations go through, wondering if Facebook is like some kind of party that all their friends go to, but they missed out on the invitation to.

 If you are thinking – those people would throw things at me, or heckle me out of the room, then think again about Facebook being for you.
 Or perhaps, think about the types of groups and people who could be on Facebook that you would be more comfortable to speak in front of.